trevyn/turbosql/README.md

 - Use complex SQL if that's your jam
 - Validates all SQL (including user-supplied) at compile time

-## Status

-Updated March 2021!
-Actively used as the database backend for [Turbo](https://github.com/trevyn/turbo).
-Contributions are very much welcome!

 ## Usage

 ```toml